sleepyOwl14/proximax-bc-docs/docs/sdks/extending-proximax-blockchain-capabilities.md

 ---
-id: extending-nem-capabilities
+id: extending-sirius-chain-capabilities
-title: Extending NEM Capabilities
+title: Extending Sirius Chain Capabilities
 ---
 Aside from creating a heavy and full-featured [SDK](./overview.md), we are developing a robust and lightweight one.
 Thanks to this SDK, different libraries can be developed for each standard, on top of NEM2-SDK, allowing higher and faster growth for NEM applications.

 Developers could opt to create a standalone library to add more features into NEM.
-However, to become an accepted library, it should be proposed as a [NEM Improvement Proposal](https://github.com/nemtech/NIP).
+However, to become an accepted library, it should be proposed as a [NEM Improvement Proposal](https://github.com/proximax-storage/NIP).

 ## Official libraries

-The reason behind the [NEM Improvement Proposal](https://github.com/nemtech/NIP) is to ensure that the new library is reviewed, tested and shared among NEM developers.
+The reason behind the [NEM Improvement Proposal](https://github.com/proximax-storage/NIP) is to ensure that the new library is reviewed, tested and shared among NEM developers.

 - Accepted specification
 - At least one implementation that successfully passes the code review.